 Applicability

 All signs shall comply with the regulations for the erection and construction of signs contained in the 780 CMR and applicable City ordinances.
 No sign shall be erected, displayed, or maintained within the City, except those speciﬁcally provided for in this Sec.
 5.2 or in other chapters of the Revised Ordinances.
-Signs allowed by this Sec.
-5.2 shall be either accessory signs or non- accessory directory signs and shall comply with all dimensional and other applicable regulations in this Sec.
-5.2.

 (Ord.
 No. 196, 2/22/77)